Introducing PHP Support from Instana

 Automatic Discovery of PHP services

-Instana traces PHP requests on your servers, discovers the entry points to all PHP services in your application, and displays them in the Application Map.
+Instana’s PHP performance monitoring system traces requests on your servers to discover the entry points to all PHP services in your application and displays them in the Application Map.
 Entry points connected to any other services or infrastructure (such as databases or message queues) are also mapped.
 Like any other component, the comprehensive view of your application links the physical and logical layers together, and shows traffic flow in real time.

 We automatically collect key performance indicators (KPIs) for these services, like average latency, error rate, requests per second and available instances to make sure you’re alerted to any potential service health issues.